itzemanuelj/Creating-a-Windows-Bootable-Drive/README.md

 1. Head over to your favorite web browser and search **Download Windows Iso**

 2. You should see Microsoft offical website [Microsoft ](https://www.microsoft.com/en-us/software-download/windows11) .
-3. Scroll down a bit and you should see a Download Now button.
+3. Scroll down a bit an click **Download Now** button.
 Above that will be Create Windows 11 Installation Media.
 &nbsp;

 ![1.1](https://i.imgur.com/WPEvwD9.png)